saiprasadb/NewsPortal/README.md

    - 2.4 Modify the connection string in appsettings.json to point to your local database.
 4. Database Setup
    - Create a local database instance or use an existing one.
+   - Initial data is already existing in db context hence, below command will create the tables and required data in database
-   - Update the database schema using Code First migrations: dotnet ef database update
+   - Update the database schema using Code First migrations: **dotnet ef database update**
 5. Frontend Setup
    - Navigate to the "News-Portal" directory.
    - Install dependencies: npm install

-## Configuration
-	- Backend Configuration: Modify appsettings.json for environment-specific settings.